pewpewlive/hybroid-live/parser/README.md

 The file that holds all of the necessary helpers for the [Parser](https://github.com/pewpewlive/hybroid/blob/master/parser/README.md#parsergo).
 It makes the code less repetitive and easier to grasp.

-(This file adds additional methods to [Parser](https://github.com/pewpewlive/hybroid/blob/master/parser/README.md#parsergo))
+This file adds additional methods to [Parser](https://github.com/pewpewlive/hybroid/blob/master/parser/README.md#parsergo).

 ### **Methods:**
 Σ